weijiekoh/eip-typed-data-translation/EIPS/eip-typed-data-translation.md

 In the context of this EIP, there are 5 possible scenarios for when a dApp makes an`eth_signTypedData` RPC call to its Ethereum wallet provider.

-For all scenarios, we assume that the parameters of the call contain the `template` field alongside `domain` and `message`.
+For all scenarios, we assume that the parameters of the call contain the `template` field alongside the EIP712`domain` and `message` fields.

 We also assume that `domain` must contain a `verifyingContract`field that contains a valid Ethereum contract address *C*.